Introductory Lectures on Quantum Field Theory

 with

-Although by na\"{\i}ve power counting we could conclude that the previous integral is quadratically divergent, it can be seen that the quadratic divergence actually cancels leaving behind only a logarithmic one.
-In order to handle this divergent integral we have to figure out some procedure to render it finite.
+To handle this divergent integral we have to figure out some procedure to render it finite.
 This can be done in several ways, but here we choose to cut the integrals off at a high energy scale $\Lambda$, where new physics might be at work, $|p|<\Lambda$.
 This gives the result

 If we would send the cutoff to infinity $\Lambda\rightarrow\infty$ the divergence blows up and something has to be done about it.

 If we want to make sense out of this, we have to go back to the physical question that led us to compute Eq. (\ref{eq:polarization_tensor}).
 Our primordial motivation was to compute the corrections to the annihilation of two electrons into two muons.
 Including the correction to the propagator of the virtual photon we have